Coronavirus (COVID-19) and chordoma

 Chordoma patients whose immune systems may be compromised due to treatment or other issues may be at higher risk.
 If you recently had surgery or radiation, are being treated with systemic therapies, are taking corticosteroids like dexamethasone, or are in some other way immunocompromised, you should talk to your doctors about what steps you should take to stay healthy.

-As things progress, certain medical centers and clinical trial sites may be impacted.
-We will update this page with any new information we learn.
-In the meantime, you can stay up to date with your medical center by visiting their COVID-19 information page.
+You can stay up to date with your medical center by visiting their COVID-19 information page.
 We have put together a list, below, for many of the major centers.
 Email us at email@example.com if you need help finding information for your center.

 Ways to stay healthy